filbertlai/ENGG1340group56/README.md

 (Users can analyze their expenditures on different aspects, including date, type, and account.
 This can help users to coordinate their spending and have better money management)

-- **View records that are sorted by date and amount**

-(User can sort the records by date to view records in chronological order)

-(Amount can also be sorted to figure out some extreme records.)

 - **Search for specific record(s)**

 (User can search for the record by the amount, date, types and message so that they can find the record they want)